JingWZ/WaveView/README.md

 ##Usage

+1) copy **WaveView.h** and **WaveView.m** to your project

-1) add a UIView in Xib, change the Class to Wave View, make connection to .h
+2）add a UIView in Xib, change the Class to Wave View, make connection to your viewController

     @property (weak, nonatomic) IBOutlet WaveView *waveViewDefault;

-2) init the WaveView
+3) init the WaveView

     [self.waveViewDefault setWaveType:kWaveTypeDefault MaxValue:0 MinValue:-160];

-3) start waving
+4) use this method where can get the changing value, to start waving

-    [self.waveViewDefault startWavingWithValue:volume];
+    [self.waveViewDefault startWavingWithValue:changingValue];